brandonbate/My-Git-Tutorial/README.md

 commit it for changes to take effect.

-Once we have a ```.gitignore``` in our repository, it's much easier to stage and commit.
+Once we have a ```.gitignore``` in our repository, it's much easier to stage and commit files in our project.
 The command
 ```
 git add .
 ```